SD05-IPSD/.github/profile/README.md

 ## 📂 Repository Structure
 The repository will be organized by modules.
 Each module will contain lecture materials, exercises, and assignments.
-Students are expected to push their solutions into the corresponding module folder.
+Students are expected to add their solutions into the corresponding module folder via the GitHub web interface.

 ```bash
 ├── 01-modul/